-DWR will be conducting mandatory CWD sampling on November 18 in DMA1 (Shenandoah only), DMA2 (Prince William only), and DMA3 (Carroll, Patrick, and Pulaski).
-All deer killed in these counties on November 18 must be brought to a CWD sample station OR a voluntary drop station for CWD testing.
-Sample stations are open from 8:00 a.m. to 7:00 p.m.
-Sample stations can also be found on the maps below.
+DWR will be conducting mandatory CWD sampling on November 15 in DMA1 (Shenandoah County only), DMA3 (Patrick, Roanoke, and Wythe), and DMA4 (Smyth and Tazewell).
+All deer killed in these counties on November 15 must be brought to a CWD mandatory sampling station OR a voluntary fridge station for CWD testing.
+Sample stations are open from 8:00 a.m. to 8:00 p.m. and fridge stations are open 24/7.
+Sample station locations can be found online at dwr.virginia.gov/cwd/.